fabiojbg/TreeDocs/.clinerules/default-rules.md

 The easiest way to execute this app is by using the Docker Compose files in the project´s root directory.
 Just use the command **"docker compose up"** to build and run all project services and dependencies, like MongoDB, Redis, and Seq.
 Once running, open your browser and type http://localhost:5555.

-For development of the React UI, navigate to the TreeDocs.UI directory and run:
+For development of the React UI, navigate to the TreeNotes.UI directory and run:
 ```bash
 npm install
 npm run dev